Our-Hometown Digital Initiative – Grant Overview

 Join us Thursday, May 26, at 2pm ET/1 p.m.
 CT/12 p.m.
 MT/11 a.m.
 PT, for a discussion on Our-Hometown’s Digital Initiative to get all U.S. newspapers online.

-See a video overview of the Virginia Press Association's program, which helps Virginia newspapers with little to no web presence get setup with a turn key digital revenue model on Our Hometown’s WordPress platform.
-The same model will be applied at select press associations as part of the Our Hometown Digital Initiative Grant.
+See a video overview of the Virginia Press Association's program, which helps Virginia newspapers with little to no web presence get setup with a turnkey digital revenue model on Our-Hometown’s WordPress platform.
+The same model will be applied at select press associations as part of the Our-Hometown Digital Initiative Grant.
 Join us on May 26th to learn about the program and how you can get your press association involved.

 Register here: https://our-hometown.com/webinar-our-hometown-digital-initiative-grant-overview/